Darrell Day Reflections

 Suicide in Sports

-The news of former Cy Young award winner Mike Flanagan’s death by suicide is still fresh on my mind as the news was released today.
+The news of former Cy Young award winner Mike Flanagan’s death by suicide is still fresh on my mind as the story was released today.
 He becomes another on the list of athletes from my childhood years who has taken his own life over the last five years.
 I will post a list at the bottom of this message of those players.

 From all reports Flanagan took his life due to being upset about financial concerns.It breaks my heart to see so many who see death as the only option to rid them of their pain.
 If only we could go back and tell them that there was hope.
 If only we could go back and tell them that they were loved by their families, friends and fans.